SonyCSLParis/web-services/README.md

       Search for a Recipe in the MealDB

-    * (request-mealDB-filter :ingredient "Tuna") Search for a recipe in the MealDB with a main ingredient X
+    * (request-mealDB-filter :ingredient "Tuna") Search for a recipe in the MealDB with an ingredient X

     * (request-mealDB-filter :category "Seafood") Search for all the meals in a particular category